 The firm primarily serves individuals, including high net worth individuals (who the Securities and Exchange Commission [SEC] defines as someone with at least $750,000 under management or a net worth of at least $1.5 million).
 However, Savant Wealth Management offers different services depending on the size and complexity of a client’s portfolio.
 To open an investment portfolio with Savant Wealth Management, clients typically should have $300,000 to invest, though clients with less than $1 million may pay higher fees for comprehensive wealth management services.

-Savant Wealth Management offers investment management and comprehensive wealth management services, as well as financial planning services for non-wealth management clients.
+The firm offers investment management and comprehensive wealth management services, as well as financial planning services for non-wealth management clients.
 The firm also offers standalone estate planning and wealth transfer services, business succession planning, retirement plan services and tax preparation.

 Here’s a comprehensive list of Savant Wealth Management’s offerings: